It’s always a pleasure to share good news and even more so when it’s about one of our favourite destinations.

 St Joseph’s School

-Tucker and Cooper, two Americans with Africa on their hearts raised money at their local school in the USA and kindly donated $8,000 for a solar powered borehole and water storage system for the remote St Joseph’s primary school in the Tsholotsho communal lands, south of Camelthorn.
+Tucker, Parker, and Cooper, three Americans with Africa in their hearts raised and donated $8000 for a solar powered borehole and water storage system for the remote St. Joseph’s primary school in the Tsholotsho communal lands, south of Camelthorn.

 Chisuma Primary School